rahulshankariyer/Hospital_Data_Project/README.md

 The data of 225 accident victims were collected from the 4 hospitals - Mess, Ganga, LSI, OTA - and combined into an <a href = "https://docs.google.com/spreadsheets/d/1YYBLJnrLSgD7jOrTILs2tOJVsBsBlw-4/edit#gid=1215070420"> Excel Sheet </a>

-The excel sheet in the following link contains 225 observations of accident victims from each of the 4 mentioned hospitals with the following data:
+The data had the following information of victims:

 1. Age
 2. Gender